julianchurchill/text-adventure/README.md

   - [TEST] View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface
 - [FEATURE] Add ability to drop objects from the inventory into the current room
 - [FEATURE] The user must be able to scroll the main text view when it gets full up
+- [FEATURE] Allow the user to examine objects in the current location without taking them first

 - Add monsters, npcs